We Are Here and Open for Business

-The Skagit DRC partnered with the League of Women Voters and Skagit Valley College to create a multi-phase approach to cultivating civility in society.
+The Skagit DRC in collaboration with the Skagit League of Women Voters and Skagit Valley College created a multi-phase approach to cultivating civility in society.
 SVC students have the opportunity to earn college credit for the series.
 Please read about our Phase 1 Convening Session, which occurred May 5th, in the links below:

 We are lucky to have dedicated and talented volunteers working on this project, including volunteer mediators who showcased their facilitation skills over community conversation topics.